 - A big part of your Book Business Plan is knowing beforehand who will want to buy your book.
 It’s vital to know precisely who your market and readership target is.
 Are they women?
 Men?
 Adolescents?
 Romance lovers?
 History buffs?
 Knowing who your market is will also make it easier to determine the venues they frequent when the book is ready to be launched, and choosing the promotional activity that will attract their attention.

-- Establish what it is that makes your book so special and better choice compared to similar publications.
+- Establish what it is that makes your book so special and a better choice compared to similar publications.
 Many writers write books they would love to read, or choose topics that are currently in vogue but write it from a different perspective.
 Make sure you know why you and your book is special; it’s the backbone of a good Book Business Plan and effective marketing strategy.

 - Know how to promote your product; make a point of telling everyone you know about your book.
 Print and distribute copies of chap books with your book review.
 Print an edition of bookmarks to leave at libraries, book shops, and book events.
 Publicize your book through social networking.
-Print size A4 posters to display in shop windows.
+Print size A4 or A3 posters to display in shop windows.
 Offer to give a talk to members of local book clubs or writers’ groups.
 Create novel marketing strategies.
 Put your book online with Amazon.
 Negotiate with local book stores to accept a small edition of your books on consignment (they only pay you when the books are sold).
 Think creatively; if your book is about travel, you may want to distribute copies through travel agencies and run an advertisement (or blog feature) on their web site.
 Promote your book as a gift item.
-If your book is aimed at a young audience, consider including a small gift to make the purchase more attractive.
+If your book is aimed at a young market, consider including a small gift to make the purchase more attractive.
 Is your story about wine?
 Wineries have gift shops.
 If your book is historic in nature, museum gift stores would be an ideal venue.

-- Market Research: Describe the book reading behavior of your target market.
+- Market Research: Describe the book-reading behavior of your target market.